 The team has one full time Environmental Health Officer and one full time Trading Standards Officer who are both authorised to carry out inspections across a range of businesses and imports.

-There were no Food or Feed inspections outstanding on 31 March 2019.
+There were no Feed inspections outstanding on 31 March 2021, however there were two Food Hygiene inspections outstanding as of March 2021.